KNMohamed/grocery-app-frontend/README.md

 ### Environment Variables

-Create a `.env.local` file with the following variables:
+Create a `.env.local` file with the following variables, you can reference the `.env.example`:

 ```bash
 VITE_API_BASE_URL=http://localhost:5001/api/v1